LittleHaku/ReversiAI/documentation/hours_worked.md

 --- | --- | ---
 Fix Codecov | 1h | 18/09/2023
 Making an AI that plays randomly | 2h | 18/09/2023
+Implementing minimax with a trivial heuristic | 3h | 20/09/2023